 |2 years (fully grown)||24 to 27||38 to 70|

-Note that how big a standard poodle will grow depend on many factors such as the size of the parents, and its gender.
+Note that how big a standard poodle will grow depends on many factors such as the size of the parents and its gender.
 Hence, a general way to specify how much a standard poodle has grown is to specify the growth of a standard poodle in relative terms, that is, as a percentage of a standard poodle’s expected adult sizes.
 This can be seen in the standard poodle growth chart below.

 According to the growth chart, a 4-week old standard poodle puppy should have already achieved 10% of its weight and 20% of its height.